dobaret/dobaret.github.io/docs/naolib_api.md

 As the Naolib API is not fully documented, I have attempted to document it myself.

-I have analyzed its behavior and responses, using my knowledge of the transport system of Nantes, where I live.
+I have analyzed its behavior and responses, using my knowledge of the transport system of Nantes, where I used to live.

 !!! warning